 The first pharaoh to build at Abusir was Userkaf, the first ruler of the fifth dynasty.
 He constructed the first known example of a solar temple at the site.
-A number of his successors also built solar temples at Abusir, but also chose to construct their burial pyramids there (whereas Userkaf built his pyramid beside the enclosure wall of the Step Pyramid of Djoser at Saqqara).
+A number of his successors also built solar temples at Abusir, but chose to construct their burial pyramids there (whereas Userkaf built his pyramid beside the enclosure wall of the Step Pyramid of Djoser at Saqqara).
 The last solar temple to be built there was apparently constructed by Menkauhor, although this monument has not been located to date.
-It would also appear that like Userkaf he chose to build his pyramid elsewhere (at Dashur).
-After his rule the pharaohs abandoned the necropolis at Abusir but it remained popular with Egyptian nobles throughout pharaonic history.
+It would also appear that, like Userkaf, he chose to build his pyramid elsewhere (at Dashur).
+After his rule, the pharaohs abandoned the necropolis at Abusir but it remained popular with Egyptian nobles throughout pharaonic history.

-It is though that there were at one time fourteen pyramids in the necropolis of Abusir although only four are still in recognizable condition: the pyramids of Sahure, Neferirkare, Niuserre (which is in the best condition), and pyramid of Neferefre (unfinished).
+It is thought that there were at one time fourteen pyramids in the necropolis of Abusir, although only four are still in recognizable condition: the pyramids of Sahure, Neferirkare, Niuserre (which is in the best condition), and pyramid of Neferefre (unfinished).
 There are a number of smaller pyramids and mastabas at the site which have largely collapsed into rubble (including a pyramid dedicated to Khentkaus II – the wife of Neferirkare) and a tomb dedicated to Ptah-Cepses (which is in poor condition).
 There is also an unfinished pyramid which is generally attributed to Shepseskare.
 There are a number of Sun Temples to the north at Abu Gurab which were also constructed by the pharaohs of the fifth dynasty.

 All of the pyramids of Abusir are step pyramids (unlike the “true” pyramids of Giza and Saqqara) although there is some evidence that the pyramid of Neferirkare was adapted from a step pyramid into a true pyramid when the steps were filled in with loose masonry.
-The pyramids of Sahure, Neferirkare (unfinished) and Neferefre are all aligned to Heliopolis (“Iwnw”), a cult centre for the sun god Re.
+The pyramids of Sahure, Neferirkare (unfinished) and Neferefre are all aligned to Heliopolis (“Iwnw”), a cult centre for the sun god Ra.
 However, Niuserre chose not to follow this pattern but instead placed his pyramid between those of Sahure and Neferirkare thus adopting the unfinished causeway and valley temple which were initially built for the pyramid of Neferirkare.

 Ramesses II Temple

 In 2017 a Temple dating to the reign of Ramesses II was uncovered by the Egyptian-Czech mission.
 The temple is around thirty-two meters long by fifty-two meters with a large court behind it and two long storage rooms flanking it.
 Egyptologists have concluded that the court was enclosed by mudbrick walls which were painted blue, and the side walls were lined by stone columns.
 At the back of the court, a staircase leads to an elevated stone sanctuary which was divided into three chambers.
-The temple seems to have been dedicated to the solar cult, in particular the gods Re, Amun, and Nekhbet.
+The temple seems to have been dedicated to the solar cult, in particular the gods Ra, Amun, and Nekhbet.
 Fragments of polychrome reliefs and numerous examples of the titles of Ramesses II have been recovered.